-If you have a mortgage or own a leasehold property, then you may feel that the lease is getting too short.
+If you have a house repayments or own a leasehold property, then you may feel that the lease is getting too short.
 Even if your property’s lease is under the eighty years mark, fear not!

 This blog intends to look at the different circumstances behind extending leasehold properties.